Mealybugs are tiny, soft-bodied, wingless insects covered in a soft grayish or white waxy protective layer.

 Keep Your Plants Healthy

 Keeping plants healthy does not seem like much of a “remedy.”
-But mealybugs and other pests are much more likely to infest weak, sickly plants.
+But mealybugs and other pests are much more likely to infest weak, sickly host plants.

 Whenever you plant anything, take the time to research the needs and proper care of the plant.